 The Perth Theatre Trust social media pages provide relevant places to discuss the events, brands, our projects and shows, initiatives, services and relevant news.
 The following guidelines are designed to help provide a quality environment for our fans and followers.
 Please keep them in mind whenever you participate online.

 By interacting with Perth Theatre Trust’s social media pages you agree to comply with the Terms and Conditions set out by each of those platforms.

-- Perth Theatre Trust reserves the right to moderate, alter, crop, highlight, and/or repost content posted to the Perth Theatre Trust, Perth Cultural Centre, His Majesty’s Theatre, State Theatre Centre of Western Australia, Subiaco Arts Centre, Albany Entertainment Centre, Downstairs at The Maj, King Street Arts Centre, Barre Café and Hole in The Wall social media pages.
+- Perth Theatre Trust reserves the right to moderate, alter, crop, highlight, and/or repost content posted to the Perth Theatre Trust, Perth Cultural Centre, His Majesty’s Theatre, State Theatre Centre of Western Australia, Subiaco Arts Centre, Albany Entertainment Centre, Downstairs at The Maj, King Street Arts Centre, Crew & King and Hole in The Wall social media pages.

 - The material on any of Perth Theatre Trust’s social media pages may only be reproduced, distributed, transmitted, or otherwise used, in its original and complete form.

 - Perth Theatre Trust expects that users will not post any comments or materials that fall into any of the following categories and advise that such material will be moderated and removed from the relevant pages:

 - Defame, abuse, harass, stalk, threaten or otherwise violate the legal rights (such as rights of privacy and publicity) of others.